hitman-dev/NIFTY50_Stock-Analysis/README.md

 ```
 The Data Processing for Forecasting modeling and saving the individual stock model is shown in this [notebook.](https://github.com/hitman-dev/NIFTY50_Stock-Analysis/blob/master/stock_model_save.ipynb)

-The models are then loaded dynamically for forecasting of AQI for each individual station.
+The models are then loaded dynamically for forecasting of stock price for each individual stock.

 Code for Gain calculation.
 ```python